Gazza7205/cloud-workshop-labs/lab-exercise0.md

 ### Effective APIs

 We have a development and a production gateway.
 They are divergent.
-You can appreciate this divergence by calling the same API on both environments as below.
+You can see this divergence by calling the same API on both environments as below.

 Call API in dev: